IEvans02/FPLTransferMaker/README.md

 There is also players breakdown data used, such as everyone individuals breakdowns of gameweek points.

 Ideally, I would use a year where there was no disruption (World Cup, Covid), but for the matter of recency, I have gone for the 2022/2023 year.
+A copy of the in progress data collection can be seen in the FPLTransferRecommender-Copy1.ipynb file where I use multiple api endpoints to generate a dataframe suitable for Matrix Factorisation.